codeceptjs/CodeceptJS/docs/quickstart.md

 ### Configuring IntelliSense (optional)

-If you are using Visual Studio Code or other IDE that supports Typescript Definitions, you can generate step definitions with
+If you are using Visual Studio Code or other IDE that supports TypeScript Definitions, you can generate step definitions with

 ```